hffariel/test-docs/README.md

 ## What Travis Does

-Once a PR is accepted, travis ci will be triggerd to build and deploy the whole docs folder on its own branch.
+Once a PR accepted, travis ci will be triggerd to build and deploy the whole website within its own branch.
 Here is what `.travis.yml` do:

 1. Prepare nodejs and vuepress enviorment.